Architecture

 1. Cockpitdecks runtime Reads deck configuration, talks to X-Plane, evaluates formulas, and renders controls on hardware.

-2. This repository Supplies aircraft configs, reusable modules, deck type definitions, and documentation sources.
+2. This repository Supplies aircraft configs, supporting config assets, and documentation sources.

 3. X-Plane aircraft installation Receives a symlinked deckconfig/ folder for a specific aircraft.